Palo Alto Networks

 CyberArk2026Identity Security Platform (PAM, Conjur secrets management, NHI governance)

-The CyberArk acquisition is the most strategically significant for the agent security space — it pairs Palo Alto’s runtime/network/posture stack with CyberArk’s identity/secrets stack, creating a single-vendor portfolio covering identity → policy → runtime → network → posture → red-team for agentic AI.
+The CyberArk acquisition is the most strategically significant for the agent security space.
+It pairs Palo Alto’s runtime/network/posture stack with CyberArk’s identity/secrets stack, creating a single-vendor portfolio covering identity → policy → runtime → network → posture → red-team for agentic AI.

 Project Glasswing partnership (May 2026)